Timeline: Key dates in Greece's funding talks with euro zone

 May 8 -- Greece has to roll over 1.4 billion euros worth of maturing 6-month Treasury bills.

 May 11 - Meeting of euro zone finance ministers in Brussels.
-Several senior officials have pointed to the meeting as crucial because Greece may not have enough cash to make a big repayment to the IMF the next day.
+Sever senior officials have pointed to that meeting as crucial because Greece may not have enough cash to make a big repayment to the IMF the next day.
+Greece said on April 22 it would have enough money for all of May thanks to a decree ordering state-owned companies to keep idle cash in the central bank.

 May 12 - Greece has to pay back around 750 million euros of principal to the IMF.